Winston School of Education and Social Policy

 Ongoing career development.

-Our education, community engagement and criminal justice graduate programs cater to students at every career stage, from recent college graduates to established professionals.
+Our graduate programs cater to students at every career stage, from recent college graduates to established professionals.
 Whether you’re seeking to earn a license, qualify for a promotion or simply deepen your skill set, our graduate certificates and master’s degrees can make you a more marketable, more effective employee.

 Convenience, flexibility and affordability.

-Merrimack designed its programs to serve working adults who are balancing graduate education with full-time employment.
+Merrimack designed its programs to serve working adults who are balancing graduate education with full-time employment, as well as full-time graduate students.
 Many courses (and some entire programs) are available online, and most in-person classes are scheduled for evening hours.
-We also offer reasonable tuition and generous scholarship and fellowship packages, making our programs affordable on any budget.
+We also offer reasonable tuition, scholarship opportunities and fellowships, making our programs both accessible and affordable.

-Explore Our Graduate Programs in Education, Community Engagement and Criminal Justice
+Explore Our Graduate Programs in Education and Social Policy

-The Merrimack College Winston School of Education and Social Policy offers a broad range of graduate programs.
+The Winston School of Education and Social Policy offers a broad range of graduate programs.

 In the field of education, our master’s degrees and graduate certificates include:

-We also offer social policy social work graduate programs in:
+We also offer social policy and social work graduate programs in:

-The School of Education and Social Policy attracts students from across the United States.
-You’ll belong to an inclusive community that embraces all individuals and elides social, cultural and racial boundaries.
+The Winston School of Education and Social Policy attracts students from across the United States.
+You’ll belong to an inclusive community that embraces all individuals and bridges social, cultural and racial boundaries.

-All of Merrimack’s graduate programs in education and criminal justice equip you to take the next step in your career.
+All of Merrimack’s graduate programs in education and social policy equip you to take the next step in your career.

 Scholarships and Fellowships